siefkenj/IBLODEs/book/typst/modules/module2.typ

   )
 }

 The solution curve we draw should be tangent to every slope segment it passes through.
-In the drawing above, the solution curve is increasing and slightly concave down.
+In the drawing above, the solution curve is decreasing and slightly concave up.
 Based on the drawing, we can estimate $P(1) approx #(approx_rounded)$.

 Tracing out solutions on slope fields is a good way to see overall qualities of a solution, like whether it is increasing/decreasing or its concavity.
 But, its numerical accuracy is limited.
 A small change in how we sketched the curve could lead to estimates